withastro/astro/packages/astro/src/core/README.md

 ## `RenderContext`

 Each request is rendered using a `RenderContext`.
 It manages data unique to each request.
-For example: the parsed `URL`, internationalization data, the `locals` object, and the page that matched the request.
-It is responsible for executing middleware and rendering the page by gathering necessary data from a `Pipeline`.
+For example: the parsed `URL`, internationalization data, the `locals` object, and the route that matched the request.
+It is responsible for executing middleware, calling endpoints, and rendering pages by gathering necessary data from a `Pipeline`.